Investing in Buy To Let Property in Spain

 A new build property will more than likely be ready to go straight onto the letting market (with some furnishings) whereas a resale property may be fully furnished but in need of some work.
 We select properties that we consider are priced competitively yet have the minimal amount of additional costs.

-Generally we don’t think much will change regardless of the outcome of Brexit.
+Generally we don’t think much will change regardless of the final deal agreed now that Brexit is finally secondhand news.
 People from all over Europe will continue to flock to Spain for the fabulous weather and the first-class golf.
 There are currently very few restrictions on buying any type of property in Spain (whether you are an EU citizen or not) and the Spanish government actively encourages foreign property investors regardless of whether it is as an investment, a new home or as a buy-to-let project, this we think will remain the case.
 Setting up a Buy-To-Let business can be extremely profitable and rewarding and it is certainly worth the effort getting everything properly set up.

 Some things you should look Into